 - Federal Register Notice -- Criteria for the Certification and Recertification of the Waste Isolation Pilot Plant's Compliance With the Disposal Regulations; Panel Closure Redesign (PDF) (9 pp, 349 K)

 The Agency verified the DOE-provided technical analyses demonstrating that the WIPP containment requirements of 40 CFR Part 191.13 continue to be met with the modified panel closure design.
 These limits ensure the isolation of transuranic waste from the accessible environment over the 10,000-year regulatory period.
 The proposed changes reduce costs and impacts on current and future waste emplacement activities.
 However, they do not lessen the requirements for complying with the Compliance Criteria, nor do these changes impact the technical approach that the EPA will employ when considering any future planned changes to the panel closure system.

 The FR notice announcing the proposed rule and accompanying supplemental information can all be found in the Agency's electronic docket established for this action at regulations.gov.
-Please click on the link below to view this information (and to also directly submit comments online.
+Please click on the first link below to view this information and to directly submit comments online.
 In addition and for your convenience, we have also provided the direct regulations.gov docket weblinks for the Agency's Technical Support Document (TSD) supporting its proposed decision below:

 This action opens a 60-day comment period on the proposed changes, which closes on February 3, 2014.
 The EPA is planning to hold informal public meetings in New Mexico on this proposed action sometime in January 2014; updated information on these meetings will be posted in the coming weeks.
 In addition, all prior EPA-DOE correspondence and submitted documentation related to this action that was posted previously on our web site can still be found below: